 Susana Medina, author of Philosophical Toys

 David Winters is the most exciting critic out there.
 Each of his essays starts from scratch, as he looks for a new vocabulary and a new form to talk about each new book.
 In a sense, his reviews are often even more fascinating than the books themselves—demonstrating how great a writer he truly is.
-David is also the foremost authority on the “school” of Gordon Lish, and the only person capable of analysing their work from a philosophical perspective.

 Andrew Gallix, 3:AM Magazine